Minneapolis DWI & Criminal Defense Attorneys

 Free ConsultationCredit Cards

-Law Firm OverviewAppelman Law Firm, LLC is the premier criminal law firm in Minnesota.
+Law Firm OverviewAppelman Law Firm, LLC is a DWI and criminal defense law firm in St. Louis Park, Minnesota.

 Areas of Law

 Additional Areas of Law: Driverís License Revocation; Plate Impoundment & Vehicle Forfeiture; Underage DWI; Drugged Driving; Drug Possession; Drug Manufacturing; Drug Sales; Prescription Drugs; Anabolic Steroids; Drug Paraphernalia; Forcible Rape; Statutory Rape; Date Rape; Indecent Exposure; Sex Offender Registration; Sex Trafficking; Child Molestation; Internet and Computer Sex Crimes; Violent Crimes; Disorderly Conduct; Stalking; Restraining Order Violation; Terroristic Threats; Vandalism; 911 Interference; Drunk Driving; Speeding; Reckless Driving; Grand Theft Auto; Employee Theft; Obstruction of Justice; Disturbing the Peace; Criminal Sexual Conduct; Aggravated Robbery; Hit and Run; Driving Without Insurance; Passing an Emergency Vehicle; School Bus Stop Arm Violation.

 - American Bar Association

 More Information on Appelman Law Firm, LLCDUI Attorneys